 Explore Edinburgh Student HousingTips for International Students to Avoid Accommodation Scams

-If someone says they are from your bank, don’t call the number they give you.
-Instead, visit your bank’s official website and use the number listed there.
+If you get a call and they say they are from your bank, don’t give out any details or call on numbers they’ve asked you to.
+Instead, the best thing to do is visit your bank’s official website and use the number listed there.
 This helps you avoid extra fraud linked to student accommodation scams.

-If you get messages about taxes, check them using the official GOV.UK website.
-Scammers sometimes mix fake tax refunds with housing scams to create more pressure.
+If you get messages about taxes, make sure to check them using the official GOV.UK website.
+What scammers do is sometimes mix fake tax refunds with housing scams to create more pressure.

-5. Avoid paying deposits before arrival unless using recognised platforms
+- Avoid paying deposits before arrival unless using recognised platforms:

 If you aren’t booking through official university housing or trusted providers like UniAcco, be very careful.
-Many student accommodation scams happen when people pay upfront without checking properly.
+Many student accommodation scams occur when people pay upfront without proper checks.

 See this Reddit thread to know how to avoid housing scams as an international student.